japandan/playbooks/README.md

 </pre>
 If you would leave the default setting of stop, mounted GFS2 file system cannot use the cluster to properly stop, which will result in fencing of the entire cluster.
 <pre>
-pcs resource create dlm ocf:pacemaker:controld op monitor interval=30s on-fail=fence clone interleave=true ordered=true
+pcs resource create dlm pcs cluster cib stonith_cfg passwd=ADMIN op monitor interval=60s#pcs -f stonith_cfg stonith create ipmi-HPC1 fence_ipmilan pcmk_host_list="HPC1" ipaddr=10.10.99.17 login=ADMIN
+#pcs -f stonith_cfg stonith create ipmi-HPC2 fence_ipmilan pcmk_host_list="HPC2" ipaddr=10.10.99.18 login=ADMIN passwd=ADMIN op monitor interval=60s
+#pcs -f stonith_cfg stonith
+#pcs -f stonith_cfg property set stonith-enabled=true
+#pcs -f stonith_cfg property
+#pcs cluster cib-push stonith_cfg --config

 </pre>
 Fencing also has a role to play in the event that a clustered service cannot be stopped.
 In this case, the cluster uses fencing to force the whole node offline, thereby making it safe to start the service